Abhi514583/75-day-onemore-challenge/README.md

 2. **Tap "Start Your Challenge"** - Begin the onboarding process
 3. **Set your baselines** - Choose starting numbers for each exercise
 4. **View your dashboard** - See today's targets and progress
-5. **Track your journey** - Complete 75 days of progressive challenges!
+5. **Track your journey** - Build lasting fitness habits with progressive challenges!

 ## 📊 Challenge Logic